jacklawrencecmg/TradeAnalyzer/PLAYER_VALUES_FEATURE.md

 - Real-time filtering updates

 ### Value Insights
-The "Key Differences" filter highlights players where our FDP algorithm sees value differently than standard KTC rankings.
+The "Key Differences" filter highlights players where our FDP algorithm sees value differently than standard Base rankings.
 These are potential trade targets or sell opportunities.

 ## How to Use